Jakubo0451/WSG-testcase-Fonts/ws-testcase-group4.md

 Check that fonts are only provided using WOFF2 or WOFF as a fallback.
 Check that if a custom font is variable enabled (refer to font a preferred), remove other references (bold, italic, etc).
 ## 5) Signals to check (explicit list)
-- e.g. `transferSize` > 300000 for hero images
-- `Cache-Control` header missing / short TTL
-- missing `width/height` on images
-- long main-thread tasks > 200ms
+- Number of custom fonts > 5.
+- Missing preloaded fonts in the HTML head.
+- Obsolete font formats (eg. EOT, TTF, SVG).
+- Non-WOFF2 or WOFF font formats.
+- Non-variable custom fonts exist (variable fonts are more data efficient).
 ## 6) Pass / Fail rules (explicit)
 - PASS if: [boolean condition]
 - FAIL if: [boolean condition]